Sri Lanka With Kids (Galle Fort)

 Bike rides are easily organised through “Idle Tours” www.idletours.com, they have child seats which fix onto the back of the bikes and a variety of length tours to go.
 We absolutely loved getting up early and riding through the paddy fields, past water buffalo and kingfishers, spotting monitor lizards the size of large crocodiles, stopping to drink fresh coconut

 The food was so good at our Villa we didn’t really want to eat out but one night we ventured out to the KingFisher Restaurant on Unawatuna Bay.
 Our host had recommended it and didn’t fail.
 With a great cocktail bar almost Cafe del Mar style and restaurant with tables on the beach overlooking the bay it was hard to go wrong.

 Galle itself if a lovely little town.
 We made a few different outings here.
 Firstly to walk around the Forts wall while the sun was setting.
 Another for a shopping trip and another to come and have a more sophisticated in the famous Amangalla, (an Aman Resort hotel) where we could kick back and enjoy colonial opulence at its best, for half an hour anyway before the kids decided they couldn’t be on best behaviour anymore.
 Do make sure you make an effort with what you wear if you want to come here, I did read in reviews that people might be turned away if they turn up in beachwear.

-Sri Lanka was full of such friendly people and the pace of life felt so relaxed that we are already planning our next trip back, it is definitely child-friendly, just don’t expect changing tables, highchairs and kids meals everywhere and you will love it too
+Sri Lanka was full of such friendly people and the pace of life felt so relaxed that we are already planning our next trip back.
+Sri Lanka with toddlers is perfectly manageable as it is child-friendly, just don’t expect changing tables, highchairs and kids meals everywhere and you will love it too.

 Pin for later?